-- Students must fill out Form 202, Part I on the NSERC website.
+- Students must fill out Form 202, Part I in NSERC's online system.

-- Supervisors must fill out Form 202, Part II on the NSERC website.
+- Supervisors must fill out Form 202, Part II in NSERC's online system.

-- Both students and supervisors must submit a paper copy of their respective parts to Noreen Haun before the announced deadline near the end of February.
+- Both students and supervisors must submit a paper copy of their respective parts to Deborah Lewis before the announced deadline near the end of February.

-- Students must also provide Noreen with a transcript, either an official one from the Registrar's Office or an unofficial one from SOLUS.
+- Students must also provide Deborah with a transcript, either an official one from the Registrar's Office or an unofficial one from SOLUS.